-A comprehensive and targeted organizational setup, including the formation of teams, sub-teams and working groups that have well-defined objectives and clear tasks and responsibilities.

-The continuous communication and engagement with stakeholders, including the general public, through citizen associations and activated citizens.
+A structured and practical organizational setup, including teams, sub-teams and working groups with well-defined objectives and clear tasks and responsibilities.
+Continuous communication with and empowerment of stakeholders, including the general public, through collaboration with citizen associations and engaged citizens.

-Comprehensive organizational setup and continuous communication Isa central and key component that needs to be defined from the beginning of the cycle; It is also important to carefully plan who is involved in the process, what their responsibilities are and in what and how they can contribute or influence decisions taken in the resilience-building process.
-Identifying and reaching out to as many actors and stakeholders as possible, who are directly or indirectly involved in activities related to resilience, will make the effort a common interest and thereby more likely to succeed.
+A structured organizational setup and continuous communication are crucial and need to be defined from the beginning of the cycle.
+It is also important to make provisions within this structure that accommodate meaningful contributions, even if potential contributors have not yet been concretely identified, and to create structures that allow newcomers to the process and stakeholders to influence decisions taken.
+Identifying and reaching out to as many actors and stakeholders as possible, who are directly or indirectly involved in activities related to resilience, will make the effort a common interest and improve the likelihood of success.